sg98ccy/xlang/README.md

 ### 4.4 `<xv>...</xv>`

 Represents a cell value within a row.
-The text content is interpreted using XLang’s type inference:
+The text content is interpreted using EXLang's type inference:

 - If it begins with `=`, it is treated as a formula
 - Otherwise, it may become a number, boolean or string depending on its content